How to rent my house out – Top tips and Guidance

 3. Your local paper, nearly all local paper has sections where you can advertise a property to let.
 Look at how others are advertising, so you can create an effective advert.

-If you are a member of the British Landlords Association, you can download the free tenant application form; this is especially useful when you have several prospective tenants who come to view the property.
+If you are a member of the British Landlords Association, you can download the free tenant application form.
+This is especially useful when several prospective tenants come to view the property.

 It is best to email the application to prospective tenants.
-Once you have received the completed form back, check them and make a shortlist which seem the most suitable.
+Once you receive the completed forms back, check them and make a shortlist of the most suitable.

 It would be best if you always carried out credit & referencing on the prospective tenant to reduce the risk of taking on a tenant from hell.